xtanaa001/Xiaoqi-Homepage/content/_index.md

 Xiaoqi Tan's research strives to develop efficient, robust, and explainable solutions to decision-making problems in dynamical, networked systems.
 The main theme of his research is to develop new analytical and computational tools in the general field of "[**optimization and decision-making under uncertainty**](/teaching/optimization)" and apply these tools to develop new algorithms and markets with provable guarantees in  energy systems, transportation systems, networking and distributed systems, and beyond.

 >
-Lately, Xiaoqi's research focuses primarily on online optimization and mechanism design, with particular emphasis on exploring the interplay between _algorithms_, _incentives_ (for modeling strategic behaviors), and _data_ for online decision-making in large-scale dynamical, multi-agent systems.
+Lately, Xiaoqi's research focuses primarily on online optimization and mechanism design, with particular emphasis on exploring the interplay between algorithms, incentives (for modeling strategic behaviors), and data for online decision-making in large-scale dynamical, multi-agent systems.

 >
 For more details about Xiaoqi's research, or if you are interested in working with him as an undergraduate, graduate, or postdoc, see his research website - [**SODALab @ UofA**](https://sodalab.ca).